 As an example, when a chunk index node is required by the library, a request for the node is sent to the cache, which either returns the node immediately if it is contained in the cache or reads it into the cache from storage and then returns the node if it has not been previously cached.
 Writing is handled similarly.
 The metadata cache is aware of both the type of each metadata object and the higher-level object to which it belongs.
 This is tracked via tags attached to each metadata object.
 Cache entries are evicted and, if dirty, flushed using a modified least recently used (LRU) algorithm.
 It is important to understand that the HDF5 library and thus the cache are not asynchronous in any way so the cache does not operate on a background thread.
 Instead cache operations like flush passes are triggered by conditions such as the current free space in the cache on cache access.
 These cache operations then run to completion before processing resumes.

 Various metadata cache parameters can be adjusted via the public H5Pset_mdc_config() API call.
 This function takes an input H5AC_cache_config_t struct that contains many members.
-Most of these parameters are relatively unimportant for SWMR aside from flush/eviction control, discussed below in the corking section.
+Most of these parameters are relatively unimportant for SWMR aside from flush/eviction control, discussed below in the flush prevention section.

-Corking
+Flush Prevention

-A cache or a particular HDF5 object in the cache (more correctly, the cache entries that are associated with an object) is considered corked when flushes to storage via the usual eviction algorithm passes are prevented from occurring.
-Instead, the programmer must manually flush entries using the H5Fflush() or H5Oflush() calls.
-In the current HDF5 1.8.x and future 1.10.x releases, the metadata cache can be corked by calling H5Pset_mdc_config() on the file access property list with the appropriate flags set.
-In the future 1.0.x release, as noted in this document, additional functionality that allows fine-grained control of cache and object corking will be introduced.
+In the HDF5 library, the metadata cache or a particular HDF5 object in the cache (more correctly, the cache entries that are associated with an object) can have flushes to storage (via the usual eviction algorithm passes) disabled.
+Instead, the programmer must manually flush entries using the H5F/H5D/H5G/H5T/H5Oflush() calls.
+In the current HDF5 1.8.x and future 1.10.x releases, the metadata cache can have global flushes disabled by calling H5F/H5Pset_mdc_config() on the file access property list with the appropriate flags set.
+In the future 1.0.x release, as noted in this document, additional functionality that will allow fine-grained control of cache and object flushes will be introduced.

-Note that in our implementation of cache corking, only flushes of newly created or dirty metadata are prevented by corking since this results in potentially expensive I/O operations, which we assume the user would like to control.
+Note that in our implementation of cache flush control, only flushes of newly created or dirty metadata are prevented since this results in potentially expensive I/O operations, which we assume the user would like to control.
 Evictions of clean metadata are still allowed since they do not result in I/O operations and reduce memory overhead.

 New Functions

-Several new functions will be introduced to allow more fine-grained control over metadata cache corking.
+Several new functions will be introduced to allow more fine-grained control over metadata cache flushes.
 They are introduced here with discussions of detailed semantics following later in this section.

-The first set of functions allows corking and uncorking of the cache entries for an individual objects as well as checking to see if a particular object has been corked.
+The first set of functions controls flushes of the cache entries for individual objects.

-herr_t H5Ocork(hid_t object_id)
+herr_t H5Odisable_mdc_flushes(hid_t object_id)